José Bosingwa: Chelsea

 On 16 October 2010, exactly one year after his injury, Bosingwa returned to action against the same opponent, Aston Villa playing the last 15 minutes in a 0–0 away draw at Villa Park after replacing compatriot Ferreira in the second half– both were relegated to the bench by Branislav Ivanović.

 In the 2011–12 season, following the appointment of countryman André Villas-Boas as manager, Bosingwa returned to the starting lineup.
-On 27 August 2011, he scored his first goal in three years after a 25-yard strike against Norwich City in a 3–1 home win.
+On 27 August 2011, he scored his first goal in three years with a 25-yard strike against Norwich City in a 3–1 home win.

-On 23 October 2011, in a game against Queen's Park Rangers, Bosingwa was controversially sent off by referee Chris Foy after a challenge with Shaun Wright-Phillips, as Chelsea went on to lose 0–1 away, with Didier Drogba also being dismissed for foul play.
-In late November, he started in the Champions League group stage match at Bayer 04 Leverkusen as left back, playing out of position to replace injured Ashley Cole in an eventual 1–2 defeat.
+On 23 October 2011, in a game against Queen's Park Rangers, Bosingwa was controversially sent off by referee Chris Foy following a challenge with Shaun Wright-Phillips, as Chelsea went on to lose 1–0 away, with Didier Drogba also being dismissed for foul play.
+In late November, he started in the Champions League group stage match at Bayer 04 Leverkusen as left-back, playing out of position to replace injured Ashley Cole in an eventual 2–1 defeat.

 On 24 April 2012, Bosingwa played a vital role in the match against Barcelona in the Champions League semi-finals: he replaced injured Gary Cahill after only 12 minutes, and helped his side record a 2–2 draw at the Camp Nou and a 3–2 aggregate win; for most of the match he had to play as centre-back, as John Terry was also sent off before half-time.

 In his natural position, Bosingwa played the full 120 minutes in the Champions League final against FC Bayern Munich, as Chelsea won 4–3 on penalties and became the first club from London to win the tournament.
 With the back four being commended for their ability to keep the strong opposing forward line at bay, he himself received plaudits for his efforts against winger Franck Ribéry; Shortly after, however, along with teammates Drogba and Salomon Kalou, he was told he could leave once his contract expired the following month.

-Bosingwa was occasionally regarded as one of the worst players to win the Champions League in the 2010s.

 Queens Park Rangers

 On 17 August 2012, Bosingwa signed a three-year deal with Queens Park Rangers.
-He scored his first goal for his new club on the 28th, netting against Walsall in a 3–0 home win in the season's Football League Cup.
+He scored his first goal for his new club on the 28th, netting against Walsall in a 3–0 home win in that season's Football League Cup.

-In December 2012, Bosingwa was fined two weeks' wages for refusing to sit on the bench for a league game against Fulham.
-When QPR sealed their relegation in April 2013 after a 0–0 draw at Reading, he was seen on TV cameras to be smiling as he left the pitch, which angered teammate Joey Barton and fans alike; three months later, he left the club by mutual consent.
+Bosingwa was fined two weeks' wages in December 2012, for refusing to sit on the bench for a league game against Fulham.
+When QPR sealed their relegation in April 2013 after a 0–0 draw at Reading, he was seen on TV cameras to be smiling as he left the pitch, which angered teammate Joey Barton and fans alike; three months later, he left by mutual consent.